 Where is Water Most Scarce in the World?

 Water scarcity isn't just a problem in the developing world.
-In the past, many areas in Australia including Perth have experienced a water crisis due to climate changes, such as rainfall shortages.
+Many areas in the USA, including California experience wildfires and water shortages due to dry weather and climate change.

 The Effects of Water Scarcity